 i.
 Supply-side economies of scale

-Supply side economies of scale occurs when the companies average cost per unit falls as the scale of output or the number of units is increased.
+Supply side economies of scale occur when the companies average cost per unit falls as the scale of output or the number of units is increased.
 The classic example of supply side economies of scale is Maruti.
-The development of car is costly thing.
-When many cars are produced the development costs gets divided to many units and this results in average cost per unit going down.
-Becaue of this economies of scale Maruti gets bargaining power over suppliers.
+The development of the car is a costly thing.
+When many cars are produced the development costs get divided to many units and this results in an average cost per unit going down.
+Because of these economies of scale Maruti gets bargaining power over suppliers.
 They get lower prices from their suppliers because they buy in bulk quantity.

 The same economies of scale can be with IT companies.
 The production cost of software is very close to zero.
 Software applications do not require physical components, so producing more copies of an existing software costs next to nothing.
 The more software the company sells better will be the margins and profits.
 This is the thing that makes Microsoft the king.